 The Law of Self Defense

 Self Defense and the defense of others is codified in the Wisconsin Statutes.
 The term “self defense” is really a privilege – a privilege for you to threaten or intentionally use force against another person in order to prevent or terminate what you reasonably believe to be an unlawful interference with your body by the other person.
 However, you may only use enough force that you reasonably believe is necessary to prevent or terminate the interference.
 Further, you are not allowed to use force that is intended or likely to cause death or great bodily harm unless you believe you are also in danger of death or great bodily harm.
-The “castle doctrine” is an exception to this rule and Attorney Meyer covered this topic extensively in this post.
+The “castle doctrine” is an exception to this rule covered extensively in this post.
 The privilege of self defense extends to your defense of a 3rd person as well, provided that the above criteria is met.

 In most cases, self defense will not apply if you have engaged in unlawful conduct likely to provoke others to attack you and they do attack you.
 In a very limited sense, you are allowed to still claim the privilege if you believe you are in imminent danger of death or bodily harm.
 However, you cannot resort to force intended or likely to cause death unless you believe you have exhausted every other reasonable means to escape from or otherwise avoid death or great bodily harm yourself.
 You should not provoke an attack with the intent to use that attack as an excuse to cause death or great bodily harm to the other person because you won’t be entitled to the privilege of self defense.
 Finally, the privilege lost by your own provocation can be regained if you withdraw from the fight and give the other person notice of your withdrawal.

 Defense of Property